ReWrite-Media/makecode/blocks/hai2025/light1.md

 # Classify Coal

 ## Step 1
 Train the agent on what coal is by classifying it as an ore.
-Click the lightbulb for help, and press play when ready to continue.
+Click the lightbulb for help or press play when ready to continue.

 #### ~ tutorialhint
 Drag the ``||hai: coal ore||`` block into the ``||haiInputs: classify as ore||`` block.